antfu-collective/package-manager-detector/README.md

 console.log(`Detected the ${pm.agent} package manager.
 You can run a install with ${command} ${args.join(' ')}`)
 ```

+You can check the source code or the [JSDocs](https://www.jsdocs.io/package/package-manager-detector) for more information.

 ## License

 [MIT](./LICENSE) License © 2020-PRESENT [Anthony Fu](https://github.com/antfu)